-This guide provides a clear overview of these regulations, helping ensure your flooring choice complies with the National Construction Code (NCC) fire safety standards, promoting safety and compliance across different building types.
+This guide provides a clear overview of these regulations, helping ensure your flooring choice complies with the Australian National Construction Code (NCC) fire safety standards, promoting safety and compliance across different building types.

 Specification 7 (formerly NCC 2019 C1.10 Fire hazard properties) outlines fire rating criteria for flooring, including: